intepa/the-many-blockchain/README.md

 ## Test out the [live demo](https://the-many-blockchain.dk/)
-1. Make sure to have [Metamask](https://metamask.io/download.html) installed
+1. Make sure to have [Metamask](https://metamask.io/download.html) installed and [connected to the Matic Mumbai-testnet](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/)
 2. Create an account and grab some test MATIC from the [Polygon faucet](https://faucet.polygon.technology/)
 3. Make sure to [whitelist](https://the-many-blockchain.dk/whitelist) your account (request should only take a few seconds)